-&lt;sup>34 Direct procurements are acquisitions of services, goods or works with values that are below the national thresholds, as regulated by the specific legislation.
+&lt;sup>37 Direct procurements are acquisitions of services, goods or works with values that are below the national thresholds, as regulated by the specific legislation.

 PP stage Steps Actions/measures to take Outputs - indicative documents required Drafting the technical specification/ terms of reference In case of direct purchase of services, goods or works, with certain degree of complexity , the beneficiary will draft the technical specifications/terms of references that need to be observed by the direct provider.
 These technical specifications/ terms of references will be approved by the legal representative or by superior personnel with tasks in this regard (according to the internal rules of procedure of the beneficiary).
-If such technical specifications/ terms of references were drafted and approved, the Internal documents regarding the approval of the technical specifications/terms of references
+If such technical specifications/ terms of references were drafted and approved, the reception of the services, goods or works will be made in accordance with these specifications.
+Internal documents regarding the approval of the technical specifications/terms of references Justifying the market Justifying the market price is an obligation of the Internal documents price beneficiary. regarding the justification